 Food Safety - Cottage Food/Farmers

 A cottage food operation is a person or business preparing or producing cottage food products in the home kitchen of that person’s primary residence, or other designated kitchen or location.
 Cottage food products are foods that are not sensitive to time and temperature controls.
 These products may only be sold directly to an end user.
 This means that these products may not be sold by a third party.
 Possible locations that these items may be sold are farmers’ markets, roadside stands, and the internet.
-Cottage foods include but are not limited to:

 - Fruit jams and jellies